samwells9/samwells9.github.io/_pages/blog.md

 </p>

 <p>
-  First, let's make sure our API key is only visible to us.
+  First, let's make sure your API key is only visible to you.
 Create a txt file, then copy and past your API key on the first line.
 </p>

 <div style="text-align:center; margin: 20px;">